rcaelers/workrave-website/content/en/docs/breaks/breaks.md

 ## Daily limit

-The following window is shown when it is time to stop using you computer for the day.
+The following window is shown when it is time to stop using your computer for the day.

 ![Daily Limit](/images/screenshots/daily.png#center)

 The `Postpone` button can be used to postpone the daily limit.
-You will reminded again in a few minutes, The `Skip` button can be used to skip the daily limit for this day.
+You will be reminded again in a few minutes, The `Skip` button can be used to skip the daily limit for this day.
 You will not be reminded again until the next day.